Android Oreo's Rollback Protection Will Block OS Downgrades - Slashdot

 Now you may not want it - you may think you're smart enough to not need it - but let's not pretend there's no reason for this.

 The summary's proffered example of "no easy rollback from windows 10 to 7" is technically true, but overstating things quite a bit for dramatic purposes.
-More relevant analogs would be "no easy removal of Windows security patches you've prev
+More relevant analogs would be "no easy removal of Windows security patches you've previously applied" and "no easy rollback from your current Linux kernel to the previous one which contained a remote root exploit".